Gum-Joe/jakhu-runner/README.md

-# boss-runner
+# jakhu-runner
-Vagrant box provisioner and web-app runner for boss.js
+Vagrant box provisioner and web-app runner for jakhu.js

 # Setup
 To get started, we need some enviroment vars for knowing about the worker.